TianxingWu/OpenVHead/README.md

 </p>

 ### Debug mode
-To make it easier to tune the control parameters, a debug mode is offered to visualize the eyes' openning value for the Kizuna AI model.
+To make it easier to tune the control parameters, a debug mode is offered to visualize the eyes' openness value for the Kizuna AI model.
 You can enable this mode by unhiding the child GameObjects of Canvas: RightEyeData and LeftEyeData.
 You would then see the real time plotting as follows:

 <p align="center">
     <img width="350" img src="./Doc/debug_mode.png">